jpellman/brain-age-prediction/notes/articles.md

 * "The development of Human Functional Brain Networks", Power et al., Neuron, 2010
 * "Annual Research Review: Growth connectomics – the organization and reorganization of brain networks during normal and abnormal development", Vertes & Bullmore, Journal of Child Psychology and Psychiatry, 2015
 * "Typical and atypical development of functional human brain networks: insights from resting-state fMRI", Uddin et al., Frontiers in Systems Neuroscience, 2010
+* Brenhouse and Anderson, 2011
+* Anderson 2003

 ## Experiments